Lower Level Area

 Origin: North Norwich, New York

 “Troy” was found near a fishing access road in North Norwich, New York.
-He had a cataract in his right eye and injured right wing.
-Despite attempts to rehabilitate him, his wing injury was severe enough to render him flightless.
-He was transferred to the American Eagle Foundation to live permanently in Eagle Mountain Sanctuary.
+She had a cataract in her right eye and injured right wing.
+Despite attempts to rehabilitate her, her wing injury was severe enough to render her flightless.
+She was transferred to the American Eagle Foundation to live permanently in Eagle Mountain Sanctuary.

 ABOUT THIS SPECIES